php-mock/php-mock/README.md

 # Usage

+You don't need to learn yet another API.
 PHP-Mock has integrations for these testing frameworks:

 - [php-mock/php-mock-phpunit](https://github.com/php-mock/php-mock-phpunit) - PHPUnit integration